 Corporate debt securities generally trade in the over-the-counter market rather than on a securities exchange.
-The underlying funds may value these portfolio securities by utilizing quotations from bond dealers, information with respect to bond and note transactions and may rely on independent pricing services to assist in determining a current market value for each security.
-The underlying funds' pricing services may utilize independent quotations from bond dealers and bond market activity to determine current value.
+The Fund may value these portfolio securities by utilizing quotations from bond dealers, information with respect to bond and note transactions and may rely on independent pricing services to assist in determining a current market value for each security.
+The Fund's pricing services may utilize independent quotations from bond dealers and bond market activity to determine current value.